 Well hello!
 I’ve been developing some new methodologies and materials for the upcoming book, so I wanted to share this with you before it becomes wildly popular and Fortune Magazine is beating down the door on my 45′ yacht in the middle of the Mediterranean (They must have snorkeled or something?) to cover the topic.

-However… back in the real world, New Year is already under way and business planning is chugging along.
+However… back in the real world, New Year is already underway and business planning is chugging along.
 I feel this year will be a key when it comes to social media and integrated marketing.
-I mean, we’ve all heard hordes of consultants, speakers, authors and media harping on and on about it and I think it’s time to move into the WTH do I do now phase.
-To answer that question, below you’ll find a 4.5 step method to developing a social media strategy that integrates with your business goals and flows in nicely with your other marketing efforts.
+I mean, we’ve all heard hordes of consultants, speakers, authors, and media harping on and on about it and I think it’s time to move into the WTH do I do now phase.
+To answer that question, below you’ll find a 4.5 step method for developing a social media strategy that integrates with your business goals and flows in nicely with your other marketing efforts.

 STEP 1: The WHY

 Before we even begin to think about the Facebooks, Twitters, YouTubes and such of the world, we need to know the answer to one question.
 WHY.
 This will be your homing beacon, a direction in which your tactics will move you.

 Take out a sheet of paper and give your self three columns to work with, starting at one item per row.
 The first column will describe where you are now.
 The second column will describe where you’d like to be in a few years (Let’s say three years for starters), and the third column will give you a chance to prove to yourself this is a point worth pursuing.

 Got it?
 This is a time to trim the fat and useless “strategic goals” that do nothing for your business.
 Let’s get real and keep it simple.
 Good god, keep it simple.
 No use trying to squeeze 378 items or strategic goals and getting mind-blocked by the sheer volume in front of you.
 Pick three.

 STEP 2: The WHO